 We will examine the Core Issues in Part II of “Breaking Down the Model.“

-Joyce Willis is a Licensed Professional Counselor and is currently a therapist at The Meadows.
-She earned her Bachelor of Education degree from the University of Akron.
-After teaching for several years, Joyce earned a Master's degree in counseling from the University of Phoenix.
+Joyce Willis is a Licensed Professional Counselor and is currently a therapist at The Meadows Outpatient Center-Scottsdale.
+She earned her bachelor’s degree in education from the University of Akron.
+After teaching for several years, Joyce earned a master’s in counseling from the University of Phoenix.
 She has been in the counseling profession since 1996 and in that time has worked extensively in the addictions field.
-Her specialties include treatment for addictions, bereavement, trauma, depression and anxiety.
-Joyce has a special interest in mindfulness and helping people connect their emotional, spiritual, mindful and physiological selves with compassion and respect
+Her specialties include treatment for addictions, bereavement, trauma, depression, and anxiety.
+Joyce has a special interest in mindfulness and helping people connect their emotional, spiritual, mindful, and physiological selves with compassion and respect.